notofonts/noto-docs/src/miniarticles/NotoSansChakma.md

 # Noto Sans Chakma

-Noto Sans Chakma is a sanserif design intended for general use for the Chakma script.
+Noto Sans Chakma is a sanserif design for texts in the Chakma script.

-It contains 212 glyphs and 12 OpenType features, and supports 97 characters from the Unicode blocks: Chakma.
+Noto Sans Chakma contains 212 glyphs, 12 OpenType features, and supports 97 characters: Chakma.

 ## Supported writing systems